 Born in London, Tristan Hambleton studied at St John’s College, Cambridge, Heidelberg Universität and then at the Royal Academy of Music, London.
 During his time at RAM, he was awarded the inaugural ABRSM scholarship, a Countess of Munster Trust Scholarship and the D’Oyly Carte Trust Scholarship.
 Tristan is a Josephine Baker Trust Artist, a Jackdaws Young Artist, and was also a Samling Artist.

-After graduating from the RAM Opera School in 2015, Tristan went on to make his professional debut portraying the role of Karl in the world premiere of David Bruce’s Nothing, a Glyndebourne community opera in association with the Royal Opera House, Covent Garden and Balthazar in Donizetti’s La Favorite for University College Opera at London’s Theatre Royal.
+After graduating from the RAM Opera School in 2015, Tristan went on to make his professional debut creating the role of Karl in the world premiere of David Bruce’s youth opera Nothing at Glyndebourne, a joint commission with the Royal Opera House, Covent Garden and Balthazar in Donizetti’s La Favorite for University College Opera at London’s Theatre Royal Stratford.

 As a keen recitalist and concert performer, Tristan has performed with notable ensembles including the Orchestra of the Age of Enlightenment, the Hallé and the London Mozart Players in venues such as Wigmore Hall, Cadogan Hall, Saint Martin in the Fields, St John’s Smith Square, Birmingham Symphony Hall and the Concertgebouw, Amsterdam.
 In Wagner’s bicentenary year, Tristan was invited by Sir Mark Elder to sing the role of Hermann Ortel in the Hallé’s concert performance of Die Meistersinger von Nürnberg and was subsequently invited back for Mozart’s Requiem at Bridgewater Hall.
 His oratorio repertoire also includes Haydn’s Nelson Mass, Paukenmesse, Theresienmesse, Missa Cellensis and Salve Regina, Mozart’s Credo Mass, Coronation Mass, Missa Brevis, and Vesperae Solennes de Confessore, Beethoven’s Mass in C, and Symphony No. 9 as well as Brahms’ Ein Deutsches Requiem and Faure’s Requiem.